Z Wave vs Zigbee - Zigbee winner

 Since you’re here, I’m willing to bet you’re experiencing something similar.

-While Z Wave has a better track record of compatibility between products and never interferes with your Wi-Fi network, Zigbee is faster, has a greater range of signal, boasts on open protocol standard, and owns a significantly larger marketshare of the smart home product space.
+It’s true that Z Wave has a better track record of compatibility between products and never interferes with your Wi-Fi network.
+However, Zigbee is faster, has a greater range of signal, boasts an open protocol standard, and owns a significantly larger market share of the smart home product space.

 Oh, and Zigbee was recently included in the smart home open-source standard collaboration alongside Apple, Google, and Amazon.
 Z Wave, notably, was left out.